Standard in development – ASC Farm Standard

 Principle 3 (P3): The UoC operates in a socially responsible manner.

 The Units of Certification (UoCs) will include various aquaculture production ‘Farm’ systems and some ‘Processing’ level.
 The ASC Farm Standard will have production-system specific criteria (where needed/applicable) and species-specific metrics (where needed/applicable).
 ASC is currently considering 8 separate UoCs: 1-Feed Mills; 2-Farm-cage culture; 3-Farm-pond culture; 4-Farm-flow through culture; 5-Farm-recirculation culture (RAS); 6-Farm-Non-fed/Non-fertilised culture; 7-Farm-Non-fed but fertilised culture; 8-Processing Plants.

-The second draft of the Standard (Public Consultation II [March 14 – May 14, 2019]) is focusing on the ‘Legal’ (P1) and ‘Social’ (P3) principles.
-This round of public consultation also includes that of revisions to the Certification and Accreditation Requirement (CARv2.2) document, which notably introduces a new Social Auditing Methodology (SAM) including a Social Risk Assessment tool.
+The second draft of the Standard (Public Consultation II [March 14 – May 14, 2019]) focused on the ‘Legal’ (P1) and ‘Social’ (P3) principles.
+That round of public consultation also included that of revisions to the Certification and Accreditation Requirement (CARv2.2) document, which notably introduced a new Social Auditing Methodology (SAM) including a Social Risk Assessment tool.

 All the indicators in the current standards will be transposed in the Farm Standard in accordance with the intent of the previous standards and Dialogues.
 We aim to release P1-P3 in early 2020, and the full ASC Farm Standard (including P2) in late 2020.

 - ASC Farm Standard Public Consultation Draft 2019

 - ASC Social Auditing Methodology Narrative Draft 2019